MicrosoftDocs/well-architected/well-architected/services/networking/azure-firewall.md

 ## Prerequisites

 - Understanding the Well-Architected Framework pillars can help produce a high-quality, stable, and efficient cloud architecture.
 We recommend that you review your workload by using the [Azure Well-Architected Framework Review](/assessments/?id=azure-architecture-review&mode=pre-assessment) assessment.
 - Use a reference architecture to review the considerations based on the guidance provided in this article.
-We recommend that you start with [Ref 1](/azure/architecture/reference-architectures) and [Ref 2](/azure/architecture).
+We recommend that you start with [Network-hardened web application with private connectivity to PaaS datastores](/azure/architecture/example-scenario/security/hardened-web-app) and [Implement a secure hybrid network](/azure/architecture/reference-architectures/dmz/secure-vnet-dmz?tabs=portal).

 ## Reliability